lopqto/lopqto.github.io/_posts/2025-08-16-reversingaremotecontroller.md

 That was the confirmation I needed. **The device uses a static code, which means it's completely vulnerable to a replay attack.** Game on.

+**A Quick Note on Security:** It's worth pointing out that finding a "vulnerability" like this in a simple toy isn't an indictment of the manufacturer.
+Implementing secure rolling codes (cryptography) adds complexity and cost.
+For low-cost consumer electronics, manufacturers make a deliberate trade-off, opting for simple, static codes that are cheap and reliable over robust security.
+This is expected and perfectly normal for this class of device.

 ### Demodulating the Signal

 In simple terms, modulation is the process of encoding digital data (our ones and zeros) onto a radio wave, and demodulation is getting that data back off the wave at the other end.